 One Section Available to Choose From:

 |Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|

-This course is centrally about examining and challenging our often unreflective political commitment to democracy.
-It does so through readings in the history of political thought as lenses through which to investigate how democracy was thought about as it was coming to the forefront of political life in the U.S. and Western Europe in the late eighteenth and early nineteenth centuries.
+In this course we will examine and challenge our often unreflective political commitment to democracy.
+We will engage a number of key texts in the history of political thought, using these as lenses through which to see how democracy was thought about as it was coming to the forefront of political life in the U.S. and Western Europe in the decades after the French Revolution and throughout the nineteenth and early twentieth centuries.

 Students will develop their critical thinking skills by engaging in close textual analysis and debating key questions and concepts in arguments about democracy and political life more broadly.
-They will also cultivate an appreciation for historical arguments about democracy, and will be able to better articulate their own positions regarding a political commitment to democracy.
+They will also cultivate an appreciation for historical arguments about democracy, and become better able to articulate their own positions regarding a political commitment to democracy.